 Compared to other major providers, Sprint’s plans are about as cheap as it gets.

 The Unlimited plan also gives you 10 GB of mobile hotspot data per month.
-That means when your Wi-Fi goes down in the middle of a super important project, you can use your phone’s network to power your laptop’s internet connection.
+That means if your Wi-Fi goes down in the middle of a super important project, you can use your phone’s network to power your laptop’s internet connection.

 Plus, Sprint gives you HD video streaming even when you’re off Wi-Fi.
 (Many providers stream at 480p by default and require a higher-tier plan for HD.)